Rene Pinto Preview, Player Props: Rays vs. Yankees

 Rene Pinto At The Plate

-- Pinto is batting .257 with a home run and two walks.
+- Pinto has a home run and two walks while batting .237.

-- This year, Pinto has recorded at least one hit in six of 14 games (42.9%), and had multiple hits twice.
+- Pinto has gotten a hit in six of 15 games this year (40.0%), with multiple hits twice.

-- He has hit a home run in one of 14 games, and in 2.7% of his plate appearances.

-- In two games this season, Pinto has driven in a run, and in both of those games he had multiple runs batted in.
+- In two games this year, Pinto has driven in a run, and in both of those games he had multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.